 Fender Bassman Amp

-Bill Black using Fender Bassman with Elvis in Tampa, Fl August 5, 1956
+Bill Black with Bassman and Elvis in Tampa, FL - Aug.
+5, 1956

 Early on the band was dependent (hopeful) on the venue providing a PA system with one microphone for vocals and one for Bill's bass.
 If not he was required to play as loud as possible.
 As the crowds grew larger (and louder) and with the addition of DJ on drums that was naturally not sufficient.
 Early in 1956, reputedly May 24, a Fender Bassman Amplifier was obtained by the O.K.
 Houck Piano Co in Memphis for Bill for $355.50.
 At some point he also got an Ampeg microphone to amplify his bass.